-Either outside or near an open window, ask children what they notice about how the outdoors in northern climates is different in the winter than at other times of the year.
-Ask children what they do to stay warm outside.
+Gathered in a circle, ask children what they notice about how the outdoors in northern climates is different in the winter than at other times of the year.
+Ask children what they can do to stay warm outside.

 Objective: Use a model to see how a warm object loses heat to its environment.

-Ask a child to feel the top of a desk or table and report to the group.
+Ask a child to feel the spot in the center of the circle and report how it feels to the group.
 (It usually feels cool.)
-Now set a pan of hot water on the table.
+Now set a pan of hot water in that spot.
 Continue reading Staying Warm – Activities

 Characters: Matthew Mouse, Matilda Mouse, Dory Doe, Chelsey Chickadee, Rocky Raccoon